chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/deepseek-deepseek-chat/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

         return packing;
     }

+    /**
+     * Generates a tiled circle packing consisting of equal-sized circles arranged
+     * in a square lattice (or grid) bounded by the input shape.
+     * <p>
+     * Circles are included in the packing if they overlap with the given shape.
+     *
+     * @param shape    the shape from which to generate a circle packing
+     * @param diameter diameter of every circle in the packing
+     * @return A list of PVectors, each representing one circle: (.x, .y) represent
+     *         the center point and .z represents radius.
+     * @see #hexLatticePack(PShape, double)
+     */
     public static List<PVector> squareLatticePack(PShape shape, double diameter) {
         diameter = Math.max(diameter, 0.1);
         final double radius = diameter / 2;

         final Geometry g = fromPShape(shape);
         final Envelope e = g.getEnvelopeInternal();
+        // buffer the geometry to use InAreaLocator to test circles for overlap (this
-        final IndexedPointInAreaLocator pointLocator = new IndexedPointInAreaLocator(g.buffer(radius * 0.95));
+        // works because all circles have the same diameter) final IndexedPointInAreaLocator pointLocator = new IndexedPointInAreaLocator(g.buffer(radius * 0.95));
         final double w = e.getWidth() + diameter + e.getMinX();
         final double h = e.getHeight() + diameter + e.getMinY();